Presenters for 2018

 Brent Robertson & Anna Samorukova

-Creating Conditions that Invite Growth that Matter to the Learner
+Creating Conditions that Invite Growth that Matters to the Learner and the Organization

 It is possible to create an organizational ecosystem that compels learners to take advantage of the individualized self-directed learning, and to have that learning lead to enhanced organizational performance.
 In this session, we are going to discuss a relationship between an organization’s identity and objectives and the learner’s environment that if developed would enhance the impact of any investment in learning and development.